Integrating large language models and active inference to understand eye movements in reading and dyslexia: Results

 The \emph{CM} demonstrates perfect accuracy (100\%), whereas the \emph{DM} exhibits slightly lower accuracy for both 4-letter (99\%) and 8-letter words (97\%).
 Additionally, the \emph{CM} assigns a 100\% probability to the correct words, whereas the \emph{DM} assigns a significantly lower probability to the correct word, especially for longer words.
 Please refer to Figure~\ref{fig:Zoccolotti_letter_word}(a) and Table~\ref{tab:Letter_AccProb} for detailed results.

-Moreover, the \emph{DM} exhibits a significantly higher number of total saccades (Figure~\ref{fig:Lett}(a)) and backward saccades (Figure~\ref{fig:Lett}(b)) while reading both 4- and 8-letter words compared to the \emph{CM}.
+Moreover, the \emph{DM} exhibits a significantly higher number of total saccades (Figure~\ref{fig:Lett}(a)) and backward saccades (i.e., saccades to any of the preceding letters, Figure~\ref{fig:Lett}(b)) while reading both 4- and 8-letter words compared to the \emph{CM}.
 Detailed statistical comparisons are available in Tab. \ref{tab:ANOVA_Letter_sacc} and \ref{tab:ANOVA_Letter_backsacc}.
 To delve deeper into the impact of noise on eye movement dynamics during word reading, we created two variants of the \emph{DM}, one with noise in the transition functions at the syllable level (\emph{DM} - Noise on Level 1) and another with noise at the word level (\emph{DM} - Noise on Level 2).
 This analysis reveals that noise at the first (syllable) level has a more significant effect than noise at the second (word) level.

 In addition, the \emph{DM} exhibits significantly shorter forward saccades (Figure~\ref{fig:Zoccolotti_letter_amplitude}(a)) but longer backward saccades (Figure~\ref{fig:Zoccolotti_letter_amplitude}(b)) while reading both 4- and 8-letter words in comparison to the \emph{CM}.
 Detailed statistical comparisons are available in Table \ref{tab:ANOVA_Letter_Forw_AMPLITUDE} and in Table \ref{tab:ANOVA_Letter_Backw_AMPLITUDE}.